Airborne Wind Energy

 Optimal reel-out speed

-Maximize power harvesting factor by extereme value analysis
+Maximum power harvesting factor at maximum value of

 \(f \left( 1-f \right)^2\)